Daniibooii/whack-a-duck/README.md

 Lead back-end.<br>

 Our app was demo-ed before an audience of our peers on Tues.
 April 24, 2018.<br>
-A copy of our group PPs may be viewed here: https://docs.google.com/presentation/d/1VhwKmGfTeESQD21IN3UHrF33kP8ospxZBSMb2tvGDgg/edit?usp=sharing<br>
+A copy of our group PPs may be viewed here, if you'd care to take a gander [lol]: https://docs.google.com/presentation/d/1VhwKmGfTeESQD21IN3UHrF33kP8ospxZBSMb2tvGDgg/edit?usp=sharing<br>
 For reference, Jared, Sam, and Rowland are three more-experienced programmers who generously provided their time, expertise, and feedback to help us succeed.<br>

 ## Project Goals